Film Studies

 Subject Leader: Dr T Dedman

 The subject explores a range of different films, from silent cinema and documentary, through to contemporary Hollywood blockbusters.
-Students are encouraged to develop their creative skills as well as their analytical ability, as each course includes a practical film-making element as part of the formal assessment.
-In order to create film products, students have use of Adobe Premiere Pro as part of the Adobe suite.
+Students are encouraged to develop their creative skills as well as their analytical ability, as each course includes a practical filmmaking element as part of the formal assessment.
+In order to create film products, students have access to Adobe Premiere Pro in the classroom.

 The Film Studies programmes of study and schemes of work are designed to enable students to: